Recognizing and Treating Dog Mites

 Dog Mites Treatment

-Your vet may instead provide you with medicine or a spot-on treatment to help get rid of the infestation.
+The good news is most mite infestations resolve on their own or can be treated with various types of treatment.
+Medicines that are typically used to treat mites include dips, spot-ons, and oral pills.
+Your vet may provide you with one of these treatments to help get rid of a more serious infestation, such as scabies.
 Sometimes more than one dog mite treatment will be used at a time, and they may have to be administered for a while.
-The only thing you can do is be patient and persevere – and soon your dog will be mite-free!
+The only thing you can do is be patient and persevere, and soon your dog will be mite-free!

 How Do Dogs Get Mites?

-Dog mites may also continue to live in the environment, such as in their bed or in the carpet, after they or another dog has been contaminated.
+Dog mites may also continue to live in the environment, such as in your dog’s bed or in the carpet, after they or another dog has been contaminated.
 Your dog can then pick them up again, which is why you should make sure everything is clean and mite-free after a known infestation.

 How to Prevent Dog Mites